The mixed problem for the Laplacian in Lipschitz domains: Introduction

 We outline the rest of the paper and describe the main tools of the proof.
 Our first main result is an existence result for the mixed problem when the Neumann data is an atom for a Hardy space.
-We begin with the weak solution and use Jerison and Kenig's results for the Dirichlet problem and Neumann problem \cite{JK:1982c} to obtain estimates for the gradient of the solution on the interior of $D$ or $N$.
+We begin with the weak solution of the mixed problem and use Jerison and Kenig's results for the Dirichlet problem and Neumann problem \cite{JK:1982c} to obtain estimates for the gradient of the solution on the interior of $D$ or $N$.
 This leads to a weighted estimate where the weight is a power of the distance to the common boundary between $D$ and $N$.
-The estimate involves a term in the interior of the domain.
+The estimate involves a term in the interior of the domain $\Omega$.
 We handle this term by showing that the gradient of a weak solution lies in $L^ p (\Omega)$ for some $p>2$.
-The $L^p(\Omega)$ estimates for the gradient of a weak solution are proven in section \ref{Reverse} using the reverse H\"older technique of Gehring and Giaquinta.
+The $L^p(\Omega)$ estimates for the gradient of a weak solution are proved in section \ref{Reverse} using the reverse H\"older technique of Gehring \cite{FG:1973} and Giaquinta and Modica \cite{MR549962}.
 Using this weighted estimate for solutions of the mixed problem, we obtain existence for solutions with Hardy space data by extending the methods of Dahlberg and Kenig \cite{DK:1987}.
 Uniqueness of solutions is proven in section \ref{Unique}.

 With the Hardy space results in hand, we establish the existence of solutions to the mixed problem when the Neumann data is in $L^p ( N)$ and the Dirichlet data is in the Sobolev space $ \sobolev 1 p (D)$.
 This is done in sections \ref{BoundaryReverse} and \ref{LpSection} by adapting the reverse H\"older technique used by Shen to study boundary value problems for elliptic systems \cite{ZS:2007}.
-The novel feature in our work is that we are able to substitute an estimate in Hardy spaces while Shen's work begins with existence in $L^2$.
+The novel feature in our work is that we are able to use the estimates in Hardy spaces proven in section \ref{Atoms}, whereas Shen's work begins with existence in $L^2$.